 Florida panthers historically roamed the forests and swamps of eight states throughout the Southeast.
 Persecution, hunting, clear-cutting and other human activities associated with European settlement and expansion caused panther numbers to drop precipitously.
-Thanks to state and federal protections, the population has increased from a low of perhaps 20 individuals a few decades ago to an estimated 100 to 160 panthers.
-With all of these animals in a single breeding population with limited range in the state's southern tip, Florida panthers remain one of the most imperiled animals in the world.
+Thanks to state and federal protections, the population has increased from a low of perhaps 20 individuals a few decades ago to an estimated range of 120 to 230 adults in south Florida.
+With most of these animals in a single breeding population with limited range in the state's southern tip, Florida panthers remain one of the most imperiled mammals in the country.

 Public lands in south Florida are not extensive enough to support the existing panther population.
-These wide-ranging predators need a system of public and private lands for territory, prey and mates and to expand their range northward into suitable habitat.
-With their habitat usurped by housing projects and fragmented by roads, panthers are frequently encountering people, livestock and motor vehicles.
+These wide-ranging predators need a connected network of public and private lands to find territory, prey and mates and to expand their range northward.
+With their habitat usurped by housing projects and fragmented by roads, panthers on the move frequently encounter people, livestock and motor vehicles.

 Clockwise from left: A panther kitten waits for its mother, a radiocollared female that biologists are tracking, to return to the family den.
 A sign alerts drivers to be on the lookout for panthers.
-Defenders' volunteers erect a panther-resistant enclosure designed to keep pets and livestock safe at night when panthers are most active.
+Defenders' volunteers erect a predator-resistant enclosure designed to keep pets and livestock safe at night when panthers are most active.